piemadd/piemadd/README.md

 # Hey There! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 ## About Me:
 Hi!
-My name is Piero and I am a student programmer from Atlanta!
+My name is Piero and I am a student programmer from Atlanta (uni in Chicago)!
 This is my GitHub page, the home to many of my more professional and official projects.
 Feel free to take a look around, and you can always email me at [piero@piemadd.com](mailto:piero@piemadd.com)

 ## Github Stats:
 ![Piero's Github Stats](https://github-readme-stats.vercel.app/api?username=pieromqwerty&show_icons=true&theme=dark)